omniauth/omniauth-ldap/README.md

   Use them to initialize a SASL connection to server.
 If you are not familiar with these authentication methods, please just avoid them.

+:mapping allows you to customize mapping of LDAP attributes to the returned user info hash.
+The default mappings are defined in [ldap.rb](lib/omniauth/strategies/ldap.rb#L7), it will be merged with yours.

 Direct users to '/auth/ldap' to have them authenticated via your company's LDAP server.

 ## License

-Copyright (C) 2011 by Ping Yu and Intridea, Inc.
+Copyright (C) 2011-2014 by Ping Yu and Intridea, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal